ssi-anik/repottern/readme.md

 }
 ```

-_Thinks to note in here, to call the methods statically with the class name, you MUST have to use the **protected** access modifier with that method name_
+_Things to note in here, to call the methods statically with the class name, you MUST have to use the **protected** access modifier with that method name_

 ## License
 Repottern is released under the MIT Licence.